Jens Munk: Career

-In 1591, at the age of twelve, Munk went to Oporto in Portugal where he worked for the shipping magnate Duart Duez.
+In 1591, at the age of twelve, Munk went to Porto in Portugal where he worked for the shipping magnate Duart Duez.
 The following year he sailed with a Dutch convoy to Bahia.
 Off the Brazilian coast, the convoy was attacked by French pirates.
 Munk was among the seven survivors.
 Munk lived in Bahia for six years, where he was in the service of Duart Duez' brother, Miguel.
 In 1599, under dramatic circumstances, Munk returned to Europe and Copenhagen, where the Danish magnate and Lord Chancellor Henrik Ramel hired him as a ship clerk.

 In 1609, he set sail with his partner Jens Hvid for the ice-filled Barents Sea.
 After two unsuccessful attempts to find the Northeast Passage in 1609 and 1610, he caught the attention of King Christian IV of Denmark-Norway.
 In 1612, during the Kalmar War (1611–1613), Munk together with the nobleman Jørgen Daa led a successful attack on the Swedish Älvsborg Fortress, near today's Gothenburg.
 In 1614, he led a search for the privateer Jan Mendoses, whom he fought in a battle at Kanin Nos near the entrance of the White Sea.
 In the spring of 1617, he recruited eighteen Basque whalemen for the first Danish whaling expedition to Spitsbergen.

 In 1618, Christian IV appointed him as commander of the first Danish expedition to East India with five vessels and almost 1,000 men, but only one month before the departure of the expedition, Munk was relegated and replaced by the much younger nobleman Ove Gjedde.
 The reason for the relegation is unclear, but was most likely caused by a conflict Munk had with the Lord Chancellor, Christian Friis.
 Munk's setback was compounded by the deaths of his brother Niels and good friend Jørgen Då.
 A few months earlier, Munk had also lost a vast amount of money as a result of an unsuccessful whaling expedition, which caused loss of social prestige.
 As an attempt to regain his social position, he started the planning of a much more spectacular expedition in 1619, the search for the Northwest Passage.